CYBER SALE! ➔

 1. Ashley Rossi has a book library search for specific sounds.

-2. Book Share Time also has a feature where you can find books by a particular sound.
+2. Book Share Time also has a feature that lets you find books by a particular sound.

 Carryover Techniques for Articulation and Phonology Resources